-- The Corporation's total debt outstanding at year-end was \$4.6 billion net of unamortized amounts, an increase of \$349 thousand from the prior year. - The Corporation's outstanding variable interest rate bonds equaled 45% of all its outstanding bonds, however due to the interest rate exchange agreements this has been effectively reduced to 19%. - The Corporation's net asset deficit decreased by \$109 million as a result of this year's operations. - During the year, the Corporation had revenues of \$306 million, which included \$296 million in appropriations from New York State. - The total cost of all the Corporation's operations was \$197 million, which includes \$192 million for interest on the Corporation's outstanding bonds. - The Corporation's General Fund reported a deficit this year of \$1.2 million and an accumulated surplus of \$4.6 million. - The Corporation's Debt Service Fund reported an operating surplus this year of \$122 million, principally reflecting the reduction in debt service principal and interest payments and an increase in State appropriations.
-The Debt Service Fund reported a fund balance of \$454 million, which included \$199 million in cash held by a trustee that will be used to pay debt service that is due on April 1, 2004, \$256 million in investments and other cash, and \$434 thousand in interest receivable.
-Both the operating surplus and fund balance increase reported in the Debt Service Fund are attributable to the increase in resources recorded in March 2004 which were necessary to make the April 1, 2004 debt service payment. - The Corporation's \$419 million combined capital reserve requirement was met on an amortized cost basis by holding cash and investments with an amortized cost of \$249 million and owning a surety bond that will pay up to \$170 million through 2021 if needed to pay debt service. - During the year the Corporation refunded \$205 million in bonds as part of a plan to save an estimated \$40 million in future cash flow with an estimated present value of \$34 million. - The Corporation's new refunding bonds of \$223 million, include \$210 million of variable rate bonds.
-The Corporation entered into two variable rate to fixed rate interest rate exchange agreements totaling \$210 million to achieve synthetic fixed rate bonds.
+- The Corporation's total debt outstanding at year-end was \$4.5 billion net of unamortized amounts, a decrease of \$106 million from the prior year. - The Corporation's outstanding variable interest rate bonds equaled 45% of all its outstanding bonds, however due to the interest rate exchange agreements this has been effectively reduced to 19%. - The Corporation's net asset deficit decreased by \$120 million as a result of this year's operations. - During the year, the Corporation had revenues of \$325 million, which included \$312 million in appropriations from New York State. - The total cost of all the Corporation's operations was \$205 million, which includes \$196 million for interest on the Corporation's outstanding bonds. - The Corporation's General Fund reported an operating loss this year of \$2.2 million and an accumulated surplus of \$2.4 million. - The Corporation's Debt Service Fund reported an operating surplus this year of \$16 million.
+The Debt Service Fund reported a fund balance of \$470 million.
+Assets of the fund included \$219 million in cash held by a trustee that will be used to pay debt service that is due on April 1, 2005, \$250 million in investments and other cash, and \$692 thousand in interest receivable.
+Both the operating surplus and fund balance increase reported in the Debt Service Fund are attributable to the increase in State appropriations recorded in March 2005 which were necessary to make the April 1, 2005 debt service payment. - The Corporation's \$419 million combined capital reserve requirement was met on an amortized cost basis by holding cash and investments with an amortized cost of \$249 million and owning a surety bond that will pay up to \$170 million through 2021 if needed to pay debt service.